menu iconknow your dna logosearch icon

 What Happens If DNA is Damaged?

-Errors occur for a variety of different reasons.
 In some cases, damage occurs within nucleotides.
 Sometimes nucleotides pair up incorrectly, which leads to mutations.
-Sometimes there are nicks in strands of DNA which interfere with replication.

-The repair process relies on specialized enzymes.
-There are different types of enzymes and they respond to different types of damage.
-In the case of mismatched base pairs, the enzyme responsible for correction catches most mismatches right away and cuts off a new nucleotide, and replaces it with the correct match.
+In the case of mismatched base pairs, the enzyme responsible for correction catches most mismatches right away, cuts off a new nucleotide, and replaces it with the correct match.
+The second set of proteins then runs a โ€œcross-check,โ€ further reducing the risk of an error.

-Additionally, cells also have general repair options.
-The human body is intelligent and self-healing.
-It repairs mistakes and damage before you even know there was a problem.
+This two-step process reduces the risk of a mismatch to about one in one billion.
+Cells also have general repair options.
+The human body is intelligent and self-healing, repairing damages before you even know thereโ€™s a problem.

 Know Your DNA Reviews